Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 While some may object to this reality, there’s another way to look at it.
 If you run a business or organization, do you want to exclude a large group of people from understanding the signs you have in place?

 The robustness of the digital signage industry points towards a wide range of benefits.
-Signs are designed to inform, educate, guide, and persuade.
-However, if a large number of people can’t use or understand your signs, then the investment gets diluted.
+Design your signs to inform, educate, guide, and persuade.
+However, you dilute your investment if your signs are hard to interpret.

 Even simply having handicapped parking signs that are too low can end up in the receipt of a $7,500 demand letter from attorneys representing disability activist groups.

 The convergence of reasons to make all signage, including digital signage, ADA compliant cannot be ignored.
-Legal, communication, and business advantages encourage all organizations to pay attention.
+In fact, legal, communication, and business advantages encourage all organizations to pay attention.

 Who must comply with the ADA?